phcompeau/biological_modeling_course/_pages/coronavirus/multiseq.md

 * Cite the RBM alignment as taken from this article: https://jvi.asm.org/content/jvi/94/7/e00127-20.full.pdf

 * Is there anything that we can say about the five blue residues in the multiple alignment figure?
 Perhaps we can just make our own alignment here since it's public data.

+* Good exercise later: compute Q scores for the protein structure comparison that we performed at the end of part 1.